NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: NEFT-Hybrid: Hardware-Aware Architecture

 \subsection{NEFT-Hybrid and Ultra-Efficient Variant}

 In light of the localized and global attention patterns identified earlier, the following hybrid architecture aims to optimize both local feature extraction and long-range dependency modeling.
-The proposed NEFT-Hybrid architecture, illustrated in ~\Cref{Hybrid}, employs a three-stage CNN encoder that progressively extracts and compresses CSI features through hierarchical downsampling.
-Each stage implements a carefully designed progression where spatial dimensions are reduced by half while the number of channels doubles, maintaining information content through increased representational depth.
+The proposed NEFT-Hybrid architecture, illustrated in \Cref{Hybrid}, employs a three-stage CNN encoder that extracts and compresses CSI features via hierarchical downsampling.
+Each stage implements a progression where spatial dimensions are halved, the number of channels doubles, and representational depth increases to preserve information.
 The initial stage transforms the $32 \times 32$ input into $16 \times 16$ features with $C_0/4$ channels, where $C_0$ denotes the final encoding dimension.
-Subsequent stages follow this pattern, culminating in a compact $4 \times 4 \times C_0$ representation suitable for bandwidth-limited feedback channels.
+Subsequent stages follow this pattern, producing a compact $4 \times 4 \times C_0$ representation for bandwidth-limited feedback.
+Here, we set $C_0 = \{60, 60, 56\}$ for $\gamma = \{16, 32, 64\}$, respectively.
+The reduction to 56 channels at $\gamma=64$ is used only to match the baseline model scale, not for optimization.

 Each encoding stage comprises a sequence of $3\times 3$ convolutional layers followed by batch normalization and ReLU activation.
 The $3\times 3$ kernels facilitate controlled receptive field expansion, which grows linearly with network depth while minimizing computational overhead.
 This design aligns with the localized correlation patterns observed in the encoder attention maps, enabling efficient capture of spatial redundancies through cascaded local operations.
 The computational complexity per layer is given by